Your new design will be uploaded in:

 • Common exception words from Phase 4 and Phase 5 are taught as whole words.

-• A list of spellings is sent home and tested each week.
+• A list of spellings is sent home each week and is made available on Spelling Shed for practice at home.

 Y2-Y6

-• In Y2 there is a daily discreet spelling lesson.
+• In Y2 there is a daily discreet spelling lesson following the Little Wandle Letters and Sounds Revised programme.

-• In KS2 there is a discreet spelling lesson three times per week.
+• In KS2 there is a discreet spelling lesson five times per week, which includes a test and review session.

-• The Spelling Shed scheme is used from Y2 to Y6.
+• The Spelling Shed scheme is used from Y3 to Y6.

 • Words from the National Curriculum English word list for Y3 and 4 are divided between the two year groups, linked, where possible, to the spelling patterns being studied and practised regularly.

-• Words from the National Curriculum English word lists for Y5 and 6 are taught in the summer term of Y5 and revised in Y6.
-Our school non-negotiable words are taught and practised regularly.
+• Words from the National Curriculum English word list for Y5 and 6 are divided between the two year groups, linked, where possible, to the spelling patterns being studied and practised regularly.

-• A list of spellings is sent home and tested each week.
+• A list of spellings is sent home each week and are made available on Spelling Shed for practice at home.

 Punctuation and Grammar